Post three of three, in section For Teachers

 Take this concept and drop it into your experience.
 Ask yourself questions about the experience and allow the creative aspect of experience to respond.
 For examples:

-- Where do you feel that in experience?
+- Where do you feel that resonating in your body?

 - What emotions are present?